Not connecting with neighbors? Here’s how to use Nextdoor - NewsBreak

 SAVANNAH, Ga.
 (WSAV) — Sometimes you can live in a neighborhood for years without really knowing who lives around you.

 That mystery can be fun for a little while but eventually you will be put in a situation where you desperately need a neighbor — and that’s when things can get stressful.
-So, why not skip the hassle and join an app that will help you connect with those who live around you?
+So, why not skip the hassle and join an app that will help you connect with those who live around you?11 wrecks snarl I-10 traffic for hours: Mobile Police

 Here’s a quick and simple guide to getting started on the Nextdoor app.